Crazy From The Heat Notes

 58. Rain: I was out photographing in a storm, and it got close enough to scare me into the truck.
 I shot through the window to make this image.
-The lightning bolt is in all the rain drops on the windshield.
+The lightning bolt is reflected in all the rain drops on the windshield.

 59. Caballos Novaculite: I lived on a ranch for a year.
 This mountain range ran through that ranch.
-I made this image on the way to the studio and used the dirt tank for the reflection.
+I made this image on the way to the studio and used the water filled dirt tank for the reflection.

 60. Flood: This was the flood of 2009.
 My friend and pilot Guil Jones flew Marci and me from Marathon through Presidio and up through the park and back to Alpine.
 This image was made just outside of Presidio.

 61. Swimmers: I had an assignment for Texas Monthly to photograph dude ranches.
 This image was a part of that assignment.
 Sometimes the best work comes from the parameter of an assignment.
 When I first started shooting assignments I would always try to please the art director more than myself.
 As I got more involved with Art Directors and assignments, I just tried to please myself and I hoped they would be happy with what I found.
 The work got a lot better and more artistic, and I think the Art Directors were pleased too.

 62. Brooke Pregnant: Brooke was due to have her baby on Monday.
 We shot this picture the Friday before.
 I took her to this swimming hole and shot for several hours.
 I got the idea to cake her in mud.
 And actually I did not do the caking, her husband did.
 As we were shooting the mud started to dry and her belly looked like the continents.